 If you prefer to get assistance on your computer, a chat room or chat line might be an ideal option for you while you’re in distress.
 If it’s bullying in particular that you’re a victim of, Stomp Out Bullying hosts a live chat line for teens just like you.
 Connect with trained volunteers who can help support you without judgments.
 Their counsellors have been specially trained to assist teens like you who are feeling distressed as a result of being bullied.

 Sometimes you just want to talk to a peer who understands exactly what you’re going through when you’re in a crisis.
 If this sounds like you, then Teen Line might be a great resource for you.
 Their services enable you to call, text, chat or email a fellow teen for help with a variety of issues including mental health or bullying.

 6. In-Person Assistance

 While there are a plethora of phone, online and texting resources, there are plenty of in-person resources you can also get if you’re in crisis.
 Speaking with a mental health professional or a therapist can help you work through your struggles, develop healthy coping mechanisms and strive towards a healthy lifestyle both physically and mentally.
-To connect to a counsellor in your area, visit this website and type in your City or Zip.
 Above all else, remember that you are not alone.